wachidsusilo/TinyDB/README.md

     Person(String name, int age)
         : name(name), age(age) {}

-    //This constructor MUST exist
+    //This kind of constructor MUST exist
-    //This constructor is used to rebuild object from String Person(std::vector<String> v) {
+    //This constructor is used to rebuild object from a String Person(String value) {
+        std::vector<String> v = TinyDB::split(value, ",");
         if (v.size() >= 2) {
             name = v[0];
             age = v[1].toInt();